Freedom & Safety for Your Pet

 - Antenna (boundary wire)

 Our Pet Stop® transmitter is an ultra-low frequency radio transmitter that plugs into any standard 120V outlet.
 The signal it transmits is carried by the underground boundary wire, which serves as a hidden antenna for your dog fence.
-We bury the wire 5 to 7” inches deep to prevent damage from lawn mowers, weed whackers, snowplows or any other maintenance machines.
+We bury the wire 3 to 7, to 5 to 7” inches deep to prevent damage from lawn mowers, weed whackers, snowplows or any other maintenance machines.

 Your pet wears a lightweight receiver for the dog fence, which is worn around your pet’s neck.
 The receiver picks up the radio signal only if your dog or cat decides to cross the boundary wire.
-Crossing the wire will give your pet a mild correction equivalent to the feeling of a static electric shock from carpeting or a TENS machine.
+Crossing the wire will give your pet a mild correction equivalent to the feeling of a static electric shock from carpeting.

 Not All Pet Fence Installations Are Created Equal!

 We’ve probably all been burned by the allure of a low price only to realize that what we just purchased would not do what we needed it to do, or fell short of our expectations.
 The old age “you get what you pay for” really rings true in the electronic pet fencing business.
 Here are a few things which help us keep your pets safer than our competition.

 Nobody likes to hear about the difference in wire gauge, and while the quickest way to cut cost is to use less copper, we like to remind everyone that our goal is not to use less copper, but to keep your pets safe.
 There is a reason that our wire doesn’t break.
 It’s heavier – often 4 times the thickness of the competition!
 Every time the ground contracts and expands with the changing seasons is a chance for stress on the wire.
 When someone puts a shovel in the ground near the perimeter of your yard, the odds of an accidental breakage go up – especially with lighter gauge wire.